SchedulesDirect/mfdb-json/README.md

 ####Antenna/QAM lineup post-scan and non-Antenna lineups.

-Once the scan is complete, or you're using a device which doesn't require a scan, you'll need to download the channel mapping using the "R" function.
+Once the scan is complete, or you're using a device which doesn't require a scan, you'll need to download the channel mapping with the "U" function.
-This is also done whenever the utility program tells you that there's an update available to the headend by putting "***" in the "New" column.
+This is also done whenever the utility program tells you that there's an update available to the headend by putting "Updated" in the "Status" column.

 Type in: **U**